Our story

 1978: The Sandford Award is established and the first six awards are made

-1994: the scope of the Sandford Award was expanded to include industrial heritage, museums and galleries.
+1994: The scope of the Sandford Award was expanded to include industrial heritage, museums and galleries.

 The first six winners of the Sandford Award in 1978